El salvador Country Commercial Guide

 An environmental permit is required for many projects, including road infrastructure, activities at maritime ports, sewage systems, mining, energy transmission, dams, water development, commercial fishing, tourism services, food processing, commercial construction, and others listed in the environmental law of the Ministry of Environment and Natural Resources, MARN.

-For the latest Investment Climate Statement (ICS) which includes information on investment and business environments in foreign economies pertinent to establishing and operating an office and to hiring employees, visit the U.S. Department of Department of State’s Investment Climate Statements website.
+For the latest information on investment and business environments in foreign economies pertinent to establishing and operating an office and hiring employees, visit the U.S. Department of State’s Investment Climate Statements website.

 Franchising

 El Salvador began adopting the franchise business model in the late 1970s when McDonald’s and KFC entered the market.
-Since then, the business environment for U.S. franchises has been favorable and Salvadoran consumers have shown a clear preference for U.S. franchises over local or other international franchise concepts.
+Since then, the business environment for U.S. franchises has been favorable, and Salvadoran consumers have shown a clear preference for U.S. franchises over local or other international franchise concepts.

 Direct Marketing